 If in doubt do not shy away from hiring someone to help you produce high-quality content.
 It may save you time and money vs. spending hours to produce sub-par results.
 A lot of firms, such as ours, offer straight-forward content marketing packages with set prices.

-3. The content answers your audience’s questions or speaks directly to their interests
+3. Effective content: the content answers your audience’s questions or speaks directly to their interests